-Exams - Cannot be made up after the due date.
-If an exam is missed due to an emergency, an alternative assignment (e.g., a written essay) may be substituted for equivalent credit if documentation of the emergency is provided.
-If you miss an exam due to an emergency, you should contact the TA for the course.
+Tests - Cannot be made up after the due date.
+If a test is missed due to an emergency, an alternative assignment (e.g., a written essay) may be substituted for equivalent credit if documentation of the emergency is provided.
+If you miss a test due to an emergency, you should contact the TA for the course.

 Participation - Participation is cumulative.
-Any single activity/attendance check cannot be made up after it has been closed.
 You may miss 20% of activities/attendance checks and still earn full credit.
+Because of this fact, any missed participation points cannot be made up for any reason.